CPK Insurance

 • South Dakota businesses with 1+ employees are required to carry workers' compensation, so yoga studios hiring staff should confirm their policy setup before opening or expanding.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, so studio owners should be ready to show coverage when signing or renewing space agreements.
+• Most commercial leases in South Dakota require proof of general liability coverage, so studio owners should be ready to show coverage when signing or renewing space agreements.

 • South Dakota commercial auto minimum liability limits are $25,000/$50,000/$25,000 if a yoga business uses vehicles for business purposes, delivery, or off-site classes.